archivesspace/archivesspace/public-new/README.md

 In addition, you can override some default text values found in [`app/archivesspace-public/config/locales`](app/archivesspace-public/config/locales) -- for example, the site title -- by creating an
 `app/archivesspace-public/config/custom/locales` directory, and placing the appropriate `.yml` files[s] there.

+## Preserving Patron Privacy

+The **:block_referrer** key in the configuration file (default: **true**) determines whether the full referring URL is transmitted when the user clicks a link to a website outside the web domain of your instance of ArchivesSpace.
+This protects your patrons from tracking by that site.

 ## Main Navigation Menu